jpetitcolas/jpetitcolas.github.com/_posts/2020-11-19-update-elastic-search-field-mapping-on-live-index.md

 }
 ```

 So, our documents contains the `customerName` field.
 After several Google searches, I discovered it is due to a mapping issue.
 Kibana ignores `text` fields for filters.
 Indeed, a filter aggregates some data, and `text` type is not `aggretable`.
-Checking type of our missing field, it confirmed that Kibana considers it as a `text`:
+Checking type of our missing field, it confirmed that Kibana considered it as a `text`:

 ``` sh
 http http://localhost:9200/my-index/_mapping/field/customerName \